 Perhaps most encouraging for the Patriots was that the pressure often came out of the standard four-man rush and was complemented by competitive coverage in the secondary.
 It wasn't as if Brian Flores, who has taken over the playcalling duties with former coordinator Matt Patricia now in his first year as the Detroit Lions' head coach, was consistently sending extra rushers to generate heat.

-Veteran free-agent defensive end Adrian Clayborn played less frequently (22 snaps), mostly in obvious passing situations, while the unit got good push inside from interior linemen Danny Shelton (40 snaps), Malcom Brown (32) and Lawrence Guy (29).
+Veteran free-agent defensive end Adrian Clayborn played less frequently, mostly in obvious passing situations, while the unit got good push inside from interior linemen Lawrence Guy, Malcom Brown and Danny Shelton.

 "As far as being able to get back there, we just had to continue pressuring him, and all of our guys did a great job of just getting after him," said Flowers, who hadn't played in the preseason due to an undisclosed injury.

-Meanwhile, the Patriots -- as many remember from Super Bowl LII, when they struggled to disrupt Philadelphia quarterback Nick Foles with any semblance of a disruptive pass rush -- haven’t been able to dominate up front consistently in recent years like they did on Sunday.
+The Patriots -- as many remember from Super Bowl LII, when they struggled to disrupt Philadelphia quarterback Nick Foles with any semblance of a disruptive pass rush -- haven’t been able to say that often in recent years.

 "We may make it look easy, but it's not easy," Wise said.
 "It takes a lot of hard work, discipline and patience."